solidi/learning-notes/mentoring/philosophies.md

 1. "Fortune favors the prepared mind." - Louis Pasteur
 1. "It's all just text." - Wes / Unknown
 1. "Draw the box smaller." - Jason Lengstorf / IBM Manager
 1. "To get along, you have to get along."
+1. "Prior planning prevents poor performance."